 g.page/[your-business]/review

-That link is what goes in every review request: in the text message, in the email, on the invoice footer, on the job-completion card you leave behind.
+That link is what goes in every review request: in the text message, in the email, in the tenant welcome packet, in the owner’s monthly statement.

 What to say when you ask